 Two of the books belong to some family connection now faded into obscurity – the Academy Songbook and Walton’s Written Arithmetic both belonged to A. B. Hollingsworth.
 But who he or she may have been, and how they are tied to my family, I cannot tell you.

-I write about this for two reasons – first, I think it is worth observing that my 100-160 year old schoolbooks are still being used by my children.
+I write about this for two reasons - first, I think it is worth observing that my 100-160 year old schoolbooks are still being used by my children.
 The books are faded and falling apart, and I don’t allow the kids to actually touch them.
-But I do sometimes copy problems out of them, because I suspect their value will increase in the coming years.
+I do, however, sometimes copy problems out of them, because I suspect their value will increase in the coming years.

 I would hate to see lost, for example, the following math problem:

 “A farmer raised in one field 21 bush.
 3pk.
 7 qt.
 1pt. of wheat; in another 48 bush.
 2pk, 1pt; in another 28 bush.
 6 qt.; and in another 75 bush.
 1 pk., 5qt., 1 pt..”

 In the margin of the book, next to the 75 bushel measure, by great-grandfather (presumably) pencilled – “not in Maine he didn’t.”
 I laughed out loud, appreciating the joke even some 110 years after it was made.
 Northern Maine was not known for its high grain yields.

 Besides fondness for the old New England part of my heritage, and the stories within, I find them valuable because they demonstrate to precisely what degree our education prepares us for a particular kind of life, and to be particular kinds of people.
 It is easy to observe this, of course, but a contrast between the schoolbooks of yesterday and today makes it particularly striking.